petschau/WinFellow/fellow/SRC/M68KTester/native-gcc/ReadMe.md

     cd ~/amigaos-cross-toolchain/examples
     make

-If the example programs can be compiled (one of them requires the mui SDK), you should be able to cd into the tester's source directory and build it by executing
+If the example programs can be compiled (one of them requires the mui SDK, another the MMU SDK), you should be able to cd into the tester's source directory and build it by executing

     make